 Babbel Live (with Tutors) – Unlimited Lessons

-I think it is a great idea for real practice, but the pricing for Babbel Live is on the higher side.
+I think it is a good idea for real practice, but the pricing for Babbel Live is on the higher side.
 The flexibility to choose topics and levels is a big plus, though, making it feel like a personalised classroom experience.

 ⭐ Memrise App Ratings: